vyron-arvanitis/bde/doc/quick_start.rst

 `bde` implements Bayesian Deep Ensembles that plug directly into scikit-learn pipelines while running training and sampling in JAX.
-This page walks through setting up the environment, running your first estimators, and validating the installation.
+This page walks through installing the package, setting up the environment and information regarding JAX device count.

 Installation
 ============